 Business can apply for the loan by June 30, 2020 if they are in real need and have less than 500 employees.
 The loan may be used for payroll, health insurance, salaries, rent or mortgage interest, and utilities.
 The first 8 weeks of these expenses can actually be forgiven!
 The forgiven debt is even non-taxable.

 The maximum interest rate for the loan is 4% and payments are deferred for 6 – 12 months.

 This is a new credit against payroll taxes for 50% of wages paid to each employee up to a maximum of $10,000 of wages per person.

 I realize that this is A LOT of information!
-I really do feel like it’s important for you to know, because you or someone you love will likely be helped by these provisions.
+I really do feel like it’s important for you to know, because you or someone you love will likely be helped by these provisions and stimulus.

 It also makes me wonder how our government can come up with $6 trillion that was previously unavailable.
 I certainly hope this isn’t a decision that our children will be financially dealing with years from now.

 I have three other blogs regarding COVID-19, check them out: